xabbu42/Master/arbeit.md

 denoted by $R^*$.

 [^treeterms]: Yu uses the term path for a root path and branch for a root-leaf path.
-As this terminology is ambigious we adopted the slightly different terminology given here.
+As this terminology is ambiguous we adopted the slightly different terminology given here.

 Consistent with the notation for the Hilbert style system LP, the